bitmark-inc/docs/intro.md

 Rights can be assessed based on The Hohfeldian Analytical System.
 This powerful system constructs "molecular rights" through the four fundamental elements that make them up.
 These elements are largely focused on "duties" (or obligations) that we have to one another and to society, which we call "first-order rights"; as well as the ability to change those duties, which we call "second-order rights".

    * *Privilege (or Liberty).* A first-order right.
-A privilege is based the lack of a duty to do the opposite.
+A privilege is based on the lack of a duty to do the opposite.
       * _Example: Free Speech._ Most people have a privilege to say what they want; but they have a duty not to endanger others, so the free-speech privilege ends if they are inciting a riot or yelling "fire" in a crowded theatre.
       * _Example: Freedom of Movement_ Most people have a privilege to move about freely; but a criminal may have a duty to instead stay in their house (house arrest) or in a jail (incarceration), and a sick person may have a duty to stay away from others (quarantine).
    * *Claim.* A first-order right.
 A claim is based on someone else's duty to do something.